Smart Contracts Industry Standard: Ethereum’s Role Today

 Though the development team considered GAS a noble idea, the truth is that it took away a significant portion of demand and power that could have helped to drive Ethereum to the next level.

 If the GAS being paid in all the ERC-20 tokens was in ETH, the chances are that the coin could be edging higher and even higher than Bitcoin.
-This is why many people appear to agree that Ethereum had its best days and it is time to watch others take the lead.

 The Rise Of Better Platforms For Decentralized Applications